Research and informational content only. Not medical advice. Many peptides discussed on this site are not approved for human use.

 hTERT promoter activation → telomerase upregulation → telomere elongation (normal cells)

 Epitalon is proposed to bind the promoter region of the hTERT gene (encoding telomerase reverse transcriptase), increasing hTERT mRNA transcription, catalytic telomerase enzyme activity, and consequent telomere elongation in normal somatic cells.
 The DNA-binding specificity for methylated cytosine has been proposed as the molecular basis.
-Foundational data: Khavinson 2003 in vitro study in human fetal fibroblasts and peripheral blood lymphocytes (cell culture, not human subjects).
-Independent replication finally arrived in 2025 when Al-Dulaimi et al. at Brunel University London confirmed hTERT mRNA upregulation and telomerase activity increase in normal cell lines (HMEC, IBR.3) — the first non-Khavinson replication in 22 years of the Epitalon literature.
-No in vivo human pharmacokinetic or pharmacodynamic data confirms the proposed mechanism translates to living humans.
+Foundational data: Khavinson 2003 in vitro study in human fetal fibroblasts and peripheral blood lymphocytes (cell culture only).
+Independent replication arrived in 2025 when Al-Dulaimi et al. at Brunel University London confirmed hTERT mRNA upregulation and telomerase activity increase in normal cell lines (HMEC, IBR.3), the first non-Khavinson replication in 22 years of the Epitalon literature.
+No in vivo pharmacokinetic or pharmacodynamic data confirms the proposed mechanism translates to living organisms.

 Alternative Lengthening of Telomeres (ALT) activation in cancer cells

 Epitalon is proposed to stimulate the pineal gland's synthesis of melatonin, which declines with age.
-In primate and limited human work by Khavinson's group, administration was associated with increased nighttime melatonin in subjects with below-normal baseline; subjects with normal baseline showed a tendency toward decrease (bidirectional effect consistent with a regulatory molecule, but also raising measurement-error concerns given no blinding or randomization).
-The intracellular signalling pathway — possibly involving cAMP and downstream AANAT (arylalkylamine N-acetyltransferase) transcription — is not well characterized.
+In primate models and uncontrolled observational work by Khavinson's group, administration was associated with increased nighttime melatonin at low baseline; animals or subjects with normal baseline showed a tendency toward decrease (bidirectional effect consistent with a regulatory molecule).
+The intracellular signalling pathway, possibly involving cAMP and downstream AANAT (arylalkylamine N-acetyltransferase) transcription, is not well characterized.
 IMPORTANT: the 2004 Khavinson melatonin paper uses Epithalamin (the extract) more prominently than pure Epitalon in some comparisons.

 Epigenetic / chromatin modulation via histone H1 binding

 Epitalon has been reported to bind linker histone H1.3 and H1.6 and methylated cytosine residues, potentially influencing chromatin structure and downstream gene expression.
-In lymphocytes from elderly donors, Epitalon induced decondensation of pericentromeric heterochromatin.
-In vitro only; no in vivo confirmation in humans.
+In lymphocytes from aged cell donors, Epitalon induced decondensation of pericentromeric heterochromatin.
+In vitro only; no in vivo confirmation.
 Khavinson group data.

 Antioxidant activity in cell and wound-healing models